Sierra de las Minas: Rediscovery

 The archaeological connotation of the find was significant.
-The influence of the Olmecs was understood to be more spread than previously believed.
-Also found at the site was an ancient dry-stone pathway that led through the mountains to an old habitation and tomb site, filled with the remains of old clay shards.
+The influence of the Olmecs was understood to be spread wider than had been previously believed.
+An ancient dry-stone pathway was also found at the site which led through the mountains to an old habitation and tomb site, filled with the remains of old clay shards.
 This road has expanded the preconceived size of the Olmecs' trade routes.
-It is still debatable as to why exactly this large cache of jadeite is still mostly intact.
+It is debatable as to exactly why the large cache of jadeite is mostly still intact.
 The Maya were known to use the green form of the jadeite for their carvings.
-And because the Spanish only sought the gold, the Olmecs would have had all the blue jadeite to themselves.
+Because the Spanish only wanted gold, the Olmecs would have had all of the blue jadeite to themselves.

 The Motagua valley is another source of jade in the area.
-The town of Río Hondo and its surrounding areas have yielded finds such as the "princesa" variety of jadeite.
+The town of Río Hondo and its surrounding areas have yielded finds including the "princesa" variety of jadeite.
 This valuable type of jadeite contains a translucent rich-green color.
-In 1996 prospector Carlos Gonzalez began searching the area for jade.
-He discovered a 140 lb boulder of jadeite that had a translucent, light blue color.
-The 7 km area from La Ceiba to Carrizal Grand contained similar Omec jade artifacts.
-Gonzales and colleagues discovered more examples in the southern tributaries of the Rio El Tambor located near Carrizal Grande and San José.
-In January 2002 they were led to the locality of Quebrada Seca, where they were shown a jade boulder that weighed in excess of 300 tons.
-Other archeologists such as François Gendron of France and Dr. Richard Mandell of the University of South Carolina began unearthing more samples of jadeite in the region.
+In 1996 prospector Carlos Gonzalez began searching the area for jade and he discovered a 140 lb boulder of jadeite which had a translucent, light blue color.
+A 7 km area from La Ceiba to Carrizal Grand which is northwest of Jalapa contained similar Omec jade artifacts.
+Gonzales and his colleagues discovered more jade examples in the southern tributaries of the Rio El Tambor located near Carrizal Grande and San José.
+In January 2002 they were led to Quebrada Seca, where they were shown a jade boulder which weighed more than 300 tons.
+Other archeologists such as François Gendron of France and Dr. Richard Mandell of the University of South Carolina in Columbia began unearthing more samples of jadeite in the region.
 Gendron discovered a jadeite sample with a composition suggesting it was formed 80 to 90 km underground, much more than the expected 20 km, around which jadeite is usually known to form.